sbslee/fuc/doc/CLI.md

   --columns COLUMNS [COLUMNS ...]
-                        specify which columns to summarize --exclude_columns     use this tag to exclude specified columns
+                        specify which columns to summarize --exclude_columns     use this tag to exclude specified columns --rows ROWS           SQLite WHERE clause specifying which rows to summarize --exclude_rows        use this tag to exclude specified rows
 ```

 ## merge_vcfs.py